Guide to renting privately

 - give you a copy of the gas safety check record before you move in or within 28 days of the check

-Your landlord must make sure:
+Your landlord must make sure any appliances they provide are safe.

 Your landlord must: